continue-revolution/sd-webui-animatediff/README.md

 - [ ] remove auto-download or use huggingface/civitai link
 - [ ] fix matrix incompatible issue
 - [ ] check vram usage
+- [ ] fix all problems reported at github issues and reddit.
+- [ ] refactor README as a step-by-step guidance

 ## FAQ
 1. Q: Can I reproduce the result created by the original authors?